hupili/engg4030/src/t3-mapreduce/index.md

    * Communication cost dominates CPU and memory in many cases.
    Try to shuffle as few data as possible.

-## Outcome

-   * Can use Python to solve simple problems.
-   * Understand the mechanism of Hadoop streaming.
-   * Can program MapReduce tasks in Hadoop streaming model.
-   * Have a basic idea of optimizations under MapReduce framework.

 ## Reference

    * Official Python tutorial: http://docs.python.org/2/tutorial/